Host Firewall

 --set devices='{ethX,ethY}'

-The devices flag refers to the network devices Cilium is configured on such as eth0.
-Omitting this option leads Cilium to auto-detect what interfaces the host firewall applies to.
+The devices flag refers to the network devices Cilium is configured on, such as eth0.
+If you omit this option, Cilium auto-detects what interfaces the host firewall applies to.

 At this point, the Cilium-managed nodes are ready to enforce network policies.